MicroEJ/LibraryJava-hoka/hoka/user-manual.rst

 Setup a server
 --------------

-As previously said, the entry point of this library is the ``HTTPServer`` class.
+The entry point of this library is the ``HTTPServer`` class.
 It has a couple of *public* constructors :

 - ``public HTTPServer(int port, int maxSimultaneousConnection, int jobCount)``
 - ::